 Responsible use of CCTV on domestic property

-As CCTV affects privacy, you should consider what effect the installation of CCTV may have on your neighbours and how they may react.
+CCTV does affect the privacy of others and you should consider what effect the installation of CCTV may have on your neighbours and how they may react.

 - what problem you are trying to solve; and